 This section presents the values of each of the parameters needed to run this example.
-First, from the PASS Home window, load the Equivalence Tests for Two Proportions in a Cluster-Randomized Design [Differences] procedure window by clicking on Proportions, then Two Proportions from a Cluster-Randomized Design, then Equivalence Tests, then Specify using Differences.
-You may then follow along here by making the appropriate entries as listed below or load the completed template Example1 from the Template tab on the procedure window.
+First, from the PASS Home window, load the Equivalence Tests for Two Proportions in a Cluster-Randomized Design [Differences] procedure window by expanding Proportions, then Two Proportions - Cluster Randomized, then clicking on Equivalence, and then clicking on Equivalence Tests for Two Proportions in a Cluster-Randomized Design [Differences].
+You may then make the appropriate entries as listed below, or open Example 1 by going to the File menu and choosing Open Example Template.